In search for investor – the pitfalls and how I dealt with them. Real life story.

 You must have the team

-On one of the calls, I spoke with a person who invests exclusively in computer/tech based startups.
+On one of the calls, I spoke with a person who invests exclusively in computer/tech-based startups.
 Not only did he invest money into the projects he worked with but he also offered help with positioning and sales.
-Despite liking my idea and the team I had at the time, everything fell apart when he stated “Well, basically everything is clear.
+Despite liking my idea and the strong team I had created by that time, everything fell apart when he stated “Well, basically everything is clear.
 Let’s move on and communicate with your CTO.”

 Would you pay for it?